 In a suburban apartment, nursing wildlife back to health

-KING OF PRUSSIA, Pa.
-(AP) — The Cooper's hawk, a juvenile, was skinny and dehydrated.
-He'd spent the morning in a box, where the dark and quiet might soothe him.
+The Cooper’s hawk, a juvenile, was skinny and dehydrated.
+He’d spent the morning in a box, where the dark and quiet might soothe him.
 As Rick Schubert, 47, pulled him out on a recent Tuesday, the bird became agitated, biting at the foreign hands now prodding at his mouth, searching for signs of disease or parasites.

 Michele Wellard, 47, slipped a small mask over the bird’s face, administering anesthesia.
 Soon the bird lay still, and Schubert began feeling his way across the hawk’s skeleton, searching for fractured bones and damaged tissue.